guilhermewallis/data_mid_bootcamp_project_regression/README.md

 - It is recommended to consider additional social factors like transportation, education, and crime rates for a more comprehensive price prediction.

-- Please find more detailed insights and methodology in the Jupyter Notebooks provided.
+Please find more detailed insights and methodology in the Jupyter Notebooks provided.

 ### Helpful resources to view
-- **Slide Deck**: For a comprehensive overview of our project.
+- [Slide Deck](https://docs.google.com/presentation/d/1gG1il8EGC39G50ztC2TZIKI9QXYdoRPitgs7tb67Qc4/edit?usp=sharing): For a comprehensive overview of our project.

-- **Tableau Dashboard**: Engage with our visually pleasing interactive dashboard and delve into the King County real estate market.
+- [Tableau Dashboard](https://public.tableau.com/app/profile/guilherme.carvalho5990/viz/data_mid_bootcamp_project_regression_tb/Dashboard1?publish=yes): Engage with our visually pleasing interactive dashboard and delve into the King County real estate market.

-- **King County Website**: Our primary dataset source.
+- [King County Website](https://info.kingcounty.gov/assessor/esales/Glossary.aspx?type=r): Our primary dataset source.
 Visit for more specific insights into the property market.